Luis Robert Player Props: White Sox vs. Mariners

-The Chicago White Sox, including Luis Robert and his .667 slugging percentage over his past 10 games, battle starter Logan Gilbert and the Seattle Mariners at T-Mobile Park, Saturday at 4:10 PM ET.
+On Sunday, Luis Robert (.610 slugging percentage in past 10 games, including four home runs) and the Chicago White Sox play the Seattle Mariners, whose starting pitcher will be Bryce Miller.
+First pitch is at 4:10 PM ET.

-He is looking to get back on track following a four-strikeout performance in his last game against the Mariners.
+He had a one-hit showing in his most recent game (1-for-6) against the Mariners.

 Luis Robert Game Info & Props vs. the Mariners